andersmmg/fallout-stuff/README.md

 ### Support:

-For any questions or support, you can reach out to us on [Modrinth](https://modrinth.com/mod/fallout-stuff) or [GitHub](https://github.com/andersmmg/fallout-stuff).
+For any questions or support, you can reach out to us on [GitHub](https://github.com/andersmmg/fallout-stuff).
 Your feedback is highly valued!